-Generally, we do not use or disclose any customer information for a purpose other than providing our products and services unless:
+Generally, we do not use or disclose any personal information for a purpose other than providing our products and services, unless:

-- our customer consents to the use or disclosure of the customer information; - the use or disclosure is required or authorised under an Australian law or a court/tribunal order; - the purpose is related to improving our products and services and seeking customer input such as market research; or - the use or disclosure of the information is reasonably necessary for one or more enforcement related activities conducted by, or on behalf of, an enforcement body e.g. the police.
+- you consent to the use or disclosure of your information: - the use or disclosure is required or authorised under an Australian law or a court/tribunal order: - the purpose is related to improving our products and services and seeking customer input such as market research: or - the use or disclosure of the information is reasonably necessary for one or more enforcement related activities conducted by, or on behalf of, an enforcement body e.g. the police.